Code-Institute-Submissions/overlay-test/README.md

 ###### Input Fields

+* The email input fields are type specific, so will need to have a valid email and text, they are also set to be required in order for the user to submit.
+* The calculator is number specific so users can not enter anything other than a number.

 ###### Footer

 The Footer is split into three sections, an opening hours, copyright and contact.
 Although this is a testing website rather than a buisness users may want to get in contact with the website developers to let them know of any bugs or to ask questions about visual stress.